-What documents are required for branch office registration in Montenegro?
+What documents are required for the registration of a branch in Montenegro?

-- Excerpt from the register of the parent company (it must not be older than 1 month, adequately certified and with court translation)
+- Excerpt from the register of the parent company (must not be older than 1 month, adequately certified and with a court translation)

-- Financial report for the last business year in a shortened form (adequately certified and with a court translation)
+- Financial report for the last business year in abbreviated form (adequately certified and with court translation)

-- Tax number for the parent company and representatives of the branch office if they are foreign persons
+- Tax number for the parent company and branch representatives if they are foreign persons

-- A certified statement from the owner of the business address of the branch office
+- Certified statement of the business address of the branch

-The Registry will issue you a registration decision within 4 days of filing.
-Opening a representative office does not require capital or arrival.
-We can do everything necessary for you on a power of attorney.
+The registry will bring you a decision on registration within 4 days of submitting the application.
+Opening a representative office does not require capital or attendance.
+By power of attorney we can do everything necessary for you.